What Is Experience Optimization?

-The measurement of the best experience is whether it is also the highest-performing experience—an aspirational goal, but essential in order to ensure that businesses are continuously updating their understanding of their customers and improving their business goals in the process.
+The measurement of the best experience is—whether it is also the highest-performing experience or not—an aspirational goal, but essential in order to ensure that businesses are continuously updating their understanding of their customers and improving their business goals in the process.

 Businesses practicing EXO focus on a data-informed view of their customers.
 Understanding what motivates, delights, and engages customers, and what motivated them to arrive at a touchpoints are key to making informed decisions about what to optimize to deliver the best experience.

 Why EXO Matters

 In the offline world, an understanding of the customer comes naturally, but slowly—you learn a customer’s preferences over repeat visits, pick up on their habits, make assumptions about their demeanor based on initial interactions.